 Ceiling fans don’t change the temperature of your home, but they can help you save energy by making rooms with fans feel more comfortable.
 That way, you won’t have to use your HVAC system as much.
 The additional air circulation also eliminates warm spots and chilly areas.
 In summer, a fan spins counterclockwise to create a pleasant breeze.

 You can also use your fan to feel warmer in winter.
 Most ceiling fans have a small switch in the center near the light.
 Just climb a ladder or stepladder and then flip the switch to make the fan blades spin clockwise.
 This pushes warm air that typically collects near the ceiling towards the walls and the floor, circulating air without creating a breeze.

 Ceiling fans come in a variety of colors and styles, and they can improve your decor and add value to your home.
 Make sure the ceiling fans you have installed are easy to use by adding wall switches, remote controls, and multiple settings.
 That way, people can turn them on and off easily.

-One Source Heating and Cooling has more than 20 years of heating and cooling experience.
+One Source Heating, Cooling & Electrical has more than 20 years of heating and cooling experience.
 We can help you install, maintain, and repair a variety of HVAC equipment, including energy-saving upgrades.
 Call us anytime at (205) 509-1929 for skilled service from one of our friendly technicians.